 - Uppermost parts include a number of former sand and gravel workings, largely invisible in the surrounding landscape as a result of screening by hedges and blocks of woodland in the local landscape.
-The Braintree District Council Site Allocations Development Plan identifies a site for a potential Country Park at Dannatts Pit on the Wickham Bishops Road, on the site of one of these former workings in the centre of the area - The area is lightly settled, with a number of properties arranged along the Hatfield Road and Spring Lane that runs north-south along the lower valley slopes, together with occasional properties along the Wickham Bishops Road.
-These range from the chalet-style property at Lakeland Fisheries, to substantial period properties such as Pear Tree Hall and Smallands Hall, to a small Caravan Club site and tearoom at Haywards Farm on Spring Lane - A range of premises lie alongside the B1019 Maldon Road on the approach to the village in the south east, such as 'Countryside Outdoor Leisure' caravan sales and the Ernest Doe machinery sales and servicing depot, creating a pocket of commercial uses in the otherwise rural landscape - A number of paths exist in farmland between the Maldon Road and Spring Lane, providing access along and across the valley slopes.
-Footpaths are fewer in farmland in the northern and southernmost parts, limiting connections between Witham to the north and Wickham Bishops to the east - Views in and around the area are possible from footpaths and unenclosed sections of the roads, such as the Hatfield Road in the north, and elevated sections of Spring Lane in the south.
-The locally steep valley sides to the east of the River Blackwater and the spire of St Bartholomew's at Wickham Bishops are key features in these outward views - The eastern fringes of the village are not visible as a result of the rising landform to the west of the area.
+There are long-standing plans to deliver a country park at Dannatt's Quarry on the Wickham Bishops Road, on the site of one of these former workings in the centre of the area. - The area is lightly settled, with a number of properties arranged along the Hatfield Road and Spring Lane that runs north-south along the lower valley slopes, together with occasional properties along the Wickham Bishops Road.
+These range from the chalet-style property at Lakeland Fisheries, to substantial period properties such as Pear Tree Hall and Smallands Hall, to a small Caravan Club site and tearoom at Haywards Farm on Spring Lane. - A range of premises lie alongside the B1019 Maldon Road on the approach to the village in the south east, such as Cranham Leisure Sales and the Ernest Doe machinery sales and servicing depot, creating a pocket of commercial uses in the otherwise rural landscape. - A number of paths exist in farmland between the Maldon Road and Spring Lane, providing access along and across the valley slopes.
+Footpaths are fewer in farmland in the northern and southernmost parts, limiting connections between Witham to the north and Wickham Bishops to the east. - Views in and around the area are possible from footpaths and unenclosed sections of the roads, such as the Hatfield Road in the north, and elevated sections of Spring Lane in the south.
+The locally steep valley sides to the east of the River Blackwater and the spire of St Bartholomew's at Wickham Bishops are key features in these outward views. - The eastern fringes of the village are not visible as a result of the rising landform to the west of the area.
 However, there is a clear impression of the residential and commercial fringes to Witham in views from northern parts of the landscape, seen beyond the busy road corridor that crosses the horizon line to the north.